 Issue Escalated actions Resolving uncertainties regarding which Mental Health Trust should admit an individual for inpatient care If it is unclear which Trust will admit an individual, bed managers should attempt to resolve issues between them swiftly, drawing on support or escalating to their managers and/or on-call directors as needed.
 If an individual has been waiting to be admitted for 3 hours because of uncertainty in relation to which Trust should accept them, e.g. due to their age or place of residence, this should be escalated to Trust Chief Executives for resolution.
 If agreement cannot be reached, the matter should be escalated to the relevant commissioners (see Section 7.3).
-Identifying, and making arrangements for, an alternative local placement when a patient is awaiting admission Bed managers / facility coordinators should liaise regularly with their counterparts across London to determine whether - and where - capacity exists within local areas.
-Contact details for bed management teams for each facility should be shared between Trusts and kept up-to-date.
-Trusts should also have access to information on inpatient bed occupancy via CMS, the online Capacity Management System.
-CMS is part of the NHS Pathways system, used by NHS111, as well as all London Acute Trusts, for reporting and monitoring day-to-day pressures in Emergency Departments and acute bed bases.
-Bed updates should be made by Mental Health Trusts at least twice a day, morning and evening, preferably around 10am and by 6pm.
+Identifying, and making arrangements for, an alternative local placement when a patient is awaiting admission Bed managers / facility coordinators should liaise regularly with their counterparts to determine whether - and where - capacity exists within local areas.
+Contact details for bed management teams for each facility should be shared between Trusts and kept up-to- date.
+Trusts should also have access to information on inpatient bed occupancy via SMART or other online Capacity Management System (CMS).
+CMS are tools used for reporting and monitoring day-to-day pressures Bed updates should be made by Mental Health Trusts at a minimum of three times per day preferably around 10am 2pm and by 6pm.
 There is also a national portal for CAMHS capacity.

-Trusts with Health-Based Places of Safety may have access to capacity information through capacity management tools available locally, e.g. the capacity tool MiDoS.
-Alerting others when capacity is reached When a Health-Based Place of Safety reaches capacity and is no longer able to accept any individual, the facility coordinator should advise facility coordinators in neighbouring Trusts and local police teams, giving a projected timeframe during which capacity is likely to be created.
+Trusts with Health-Based Places of Safety may have access to capacity information through capacity management tools available locally Alerting others when capacity is reached When a Health-Based Place of Safety reaches capacity and is no longer able to accept any individual, the facility coordinator should advise facility coordinators in neighbouring Trusts and local police teams, giving a projected timeframe during which capacity is likely to be created.
 Providers should also give each other advance notice when temporary or emergency closures are required for planned works (see Section 6 for further guidance).